Jesse Plemons: Personal life

-Plemons began a relationship with his Fargo co-star Kirsten Dunst in 2016.
-They got engaged in 2017.
-Their son was born in 2018.
-In 2021, Dunst gave birth to the couple's second child.
-In February 2022, both were nominated for Academy Awards for their roles in The Power of the Dog.
-Plemons and Dunst were married in July 2022.
+Plemons has been married to fellow actor Kirsten Dunst since 2022.
+He began a relationship with his Fargo co-star in March 2016, and the two got engaged a year later.
+The couple welcomed their first son, Ennis Howard, born in May 2018 and their second son, James Robert, born in May 2021.
+In February 2022, Plemons and Dunst were both nominated for Academy Awards for their roles in The Power of the Dog.
+They were officially married in July of that year.